elenanovikova1/Data-Science-Toolkits-UNILU/Milestones/Milestone_01.md

 ## Train the model
 """

 # The model will train itself with the sample size of 128 per iteration and adapt the weights.
-The iteration will be conducted 15 times.
+#15 epochs mean that the neural network trains using the whole training data 15 times.

 batch_size = 128
 epochs = 15

+# The loss function is the Categorical Crossentropy that is suitable for classification problems with multiple labels.
+# The optimizer is Adam (it is frequently used for optimization in training of neural networks).
+# The metrics is accuracy, i.e. the percentage of correctly predicted digits.

 model.compile(loss="categorical_crossentropy", optimizer="adam", metrics=["accuracy"])

 model.fit(x_train, y_train, batch_size=batch_size, epochs=epochs, validation_split=0.1)